Are you trying to learn how to catch catfish? This guide will give you all the details you need to get started.

-Live worms like the type you can get at any bait shop will work for catfish.
+Live worms, like the type you can get at any bait shop, will work for catfish.
 If they’re small, you can put a few of them on your hook to make for a bigger meal.

 There are many other options for catfish baits.
-You can use dead fish chopped up into pieces.
+You can use dead fish chopped into small pieces.
 If you take some herring or shad and cut them into chunks, it can be a great way to catch catfish.

 You can also use meats that you can buy at the grocery store.
 For example, liver is a popular catfish bait.

 There are also packaged baits that are intended for catching catfish.
 These baits usually have smelly ingredients like cheese, fish, or blood.
 They’re often have a doughy consistency so that you can take a clump of it and mold it around your hook.

 Catfish Gear And Tackle

 A good stout 7 foot medium heavy or heavy action rod should do well for most catfishing applications.
 You can use spinning or baitcasting gear.
 Either will work fine.